 And then I discovered The Battle of Polytopia.
 It’s not Civilization, and it doesn’t try to be, but it’s a fun and engrossing strategy game in its own right, and a great way to kill a few hours.

-I wouldn’t usually include Plague Inc in this group, since it’s been around for so many years.
+I wouldn’t usually include Plague Inc in this group, since it’s been around for so long.
 It keeps getting regular updates, however, and after reinstalling it recently, I was impressed by the latest additions.
 It’s definitely as addictive as it ever was, with an unfortunate new relevance since early 2020.

-Rather than trying to save the world, you’re attempting to do the exact opposite: use a pathogen to kill everybody on the planet.
+Rather than trying to save the world, most of the time you’re attempting to do the exact opposite: use a pathogen to kill everybody on the planet.
 Each of the dozen unlockable disease types has different strengths and weaknesses, and the game plays very differently depending on which one you’ve chosen.

 As your disease spreads from country to country by air, land, and sea, you’ll need to keep carefully evolving it to stay one step ahead of the medical researchers desperately trying to develop a cure.

 Graphics and sounds are functional rather than beautiful, but it’s the addictive gameplay, perfect difficulty curve, and dark sense of humour that have made it one of the most popular games on both app stores, downloaded millions of times.
-You can play a limited version for free, but it’s worth paying for at least one of the extras to unlock the full edition.
+You can play a limited version for free, but it’s worth paying for some of the extras to unlock the full edition.

 Any other games you love that don’t need Wi-Fi?
 Tell me all about them!